-- 715 Refugee Council (5 January 2022) 'Government plans will 'all but destroy' main safe route out of conflict for women and children at risk, warns Refugee - 716 Amnesty International UK, Refugee Council, Save the Children (2019) Without my family.
+- a) In 2021, there were 3,762 asylum claims made by unaccompanied children seeking asylum in the UK - up from 2,399 in 2017.721 Positively, an increasing proportion are now being recognised as refugees - 715 Refugee Council (5 January 2022) 'Government plans will 'all but destroy' main safe route out of conflict for women and children at risk, warns Refugee Council' - 716 Amnesty International UK, Refugee Council, Save the Children (2019) Without my family.
 The impact of family separation on child refugees in the UK - 717 Habib, 17, from Sudan in Amnesty International UK, Refugee Council, Save the Children (2019) Without my family.
 The impact of family separation on child refugees in the UK - 718 Home Office (2022) Immigration statistics, year ending June 2022 - 719 Maternity Action (2022) Maternal health.
 Exploring the lived experiences of pregnant women seeking asylum Refugees from Ukraine are supported outside of the existing asylum system, with British host families often shouldering the burden of support.
-Barnardo's (2022) Written Evidence Submission to - 720 Refugee Council (2022) Lives on hold: Experiences of people living in hotel asylum accommodation.
-A follow-up report - 721 Home Office (2022) Immigration statistics, year ending June 2022 since 2017 (85% in 2021).722 However, there are significant delays in the processing of their asylum claims despite UKG's intention to improve this.
+Barnardo's (2022) Written Evidence Submission to CRAE's Alternative Report - 720 Refugee Council (2022) Lives on hold: Experiences of people living in hotel asylum accommodation.
+A follow-up report - 721 Home Office (2022) Immigration statistics, year ending June 2022 since 2017 (85% in 2021).722 However, there are significant delays in the processing of their asylum claims723 despite UKG's intention to improve this.
 Numbers of children waiting for more than a year increased from 563 children in 2010 to 6,887 in 2020.
-Almost 500 had been waiting for more than three years and 55 more than five years.
-Children struggle to access support and services while waiting for a decision, with significant impacts on mental health and increased risk of exploitation.
+Almost 500 had been waiting for more than three years and 55 more than five years.724 Children struggle to access support and services while waiting for a decision, with significant impacts on mental health and increased risk of exploitation.725

-- b) Many unaccompanied children seeking asylum do not get the correct support from social services to resolve their immigration status before they turn 18 and some support ceases.
-Children who are not granted refugee status before turning 18 face fear of detention or removal, risk having their support from social services removed and disruption to further education. - c) On turning 18, those whose asylum claim was refused have also been returned to countries considered unsafe, including countries affected by war (e.g. Iraq, Afghanistan, Somalia)728 or where they risk being retrafficked. - d) Separated children turning 18 in the CJS are at risk of the 'double punishment' of having their immigration or refugee status revoked after serving even a short sentence and facing administrative removal or deportation at the end of that sentence.
+- b) Many unaccompanied children seeking asylum do not get the correct support from social services to resolve their immigration status before they turn 18 and some support ceases.726 Children who are not granted refugee status before turning 18 face fear of detention or removal, risk having their support from social services removed and disruption to further education.727 - c) On turning 18, those whose asylum claim was refused have also been returned to countries considered unsafe, including countries affected by war (e.g. Iraq, Afghanistan, Somalia)728 or where they risk being retrafficked. - d) Separated children turning 18 in the CJS are at risk of the 'double punishment' of having their immigration or refugee status revoked after serving even a short sentence and facing administrative removal or deportation at the end of that sentence.